appbot/kms_rails/README.md

 Aws.config[:region] = 'us-east-1'
 ```

-or by using the documented AWS environmental variables.
+by using the documented AWS environmental variables, or by passing a `Aws::KMS::Client` instance with your own config set (see below).

 ## Custom KMS client